Religious Education

 Foundations of Reform Judaism

-We preserve tradition, embrace inclusivity, celebrate diversity, and affirm beliefs in a common heritage making Reform Judaism relevant in our daily lives.
+We preserve tradition, embrace inclusivity, celebrate diversity, and affirm our beliefs in a common heritage, making Reform Judaism relevant in our daily lives.
 We provide a warm, welcoming and friendly environment for all types of learners and their families.

 Experiential curriculum

 Meaningful learning experiences help our students grow and see the relevance of Judaism in their lives.
-Experiential learning includes music, cooking, family programming and active and engaging lessons.
+Experiential learning encompasses music, cooking, family programming, and active, engaging lessons.

 Meaningful Hebrew engagement

-T’filah (Prayer), Hebrew Through Movement, Self-paced Hebrew reading, games, music, B’nai Mitzvah preparation and small group sessions are all part of our dynamic and engaging Hebrew program that starts in JK-Grade 7.
+T’filah (Prayer), Hebrew Through Movement, Self-paced Hebrew reading, games, music, B’nai Mitzvah preparation, and small group sessions are all part of our dynamic and engaging Hebrew program, which starts in JK-Grade 7.

 Celebrating together